kealanparr/mac-set-up/README.md

 Put mac on dark theme

-Add battery % to top taskbar
+Add battery % to Menu Bar at the top of the screen
+Add volume to Menu Bar at the top of the screen

 Add Exchange account to Calendar app
 On Exchnage app also click View > Show Notifications to see all invites and updates on LHS